Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 <aside>
 	<h4>Mustache as a spec</h4>
 	<p>Origami modules don't include markup in their build process.
-Any templates inlcluded in a module component are simply specifications for the markup you need to write to activate the CSS and JavaScript, which use the Mustache template syntax.
+Any templates included in a module component are simply specifications for the markup you need to write to activate the CSS and JavaScript, which use the Mustache template syntax.
 Don't feel the need to consume the templates in your app and run Mustache, though you can if you want to, and Mustache implementations are available for most platforms.</p>
 	<p>In the future it's likely that Origami markup will be available as templates in [HTML imports]()</p>
 </aside>